Skip to main content

 Making Custom Checkboxes and Radio Buttons Accessible

-When we talk about customizing checkboxes and radio buttons, what we are really doing is replacing them with an image or graphic element that visually shows the checked / unchecked state in its place.
+When we talk about customizing checkboxes and radio buttons, we are replacing them with an image or graphic element that visually shows the checked / unchecked state in its place.

 Now, you may think this is splitting hairs and is merely a matter of semantics.
 However, depending on how you hide the default input in favor of a custom solution, you may be hiding the input entirely from users who rely on a screen reader, navigate with a keyboard, or have low vision.